FraSanvit/reserve-margins/README.md

 **Operating reserve - percentage of the net load**

-All operating targets are composed by an additional term, besides the load, that consists of extra requirements expressed as a share of generating capacity or energy production.
-This terms is the one introduced in the new constraint `operating_reserve`.
-The operatign reserve can be defined for each technology and location.
+All operating targets consist of an additional term, in addition to the load, representing extra requirements expressed as a proportion of generating capacity or energy production.
+This term is introduced through the new constraint `operating_reserve`, which can be defined for each technology and location.

-In this specific case, the load is multiplied by a factor (1 + `% of the net laod`) where the `% of the net laod` is introduced as follows:
+In this specific case, the load is multiplied by a factor of (1 + `% of the net laod`) where the `% of the net laod` is introduced as follows:
 ```
+group_constraints:
     reserve_margin_1:
         techs: [ccgt, open_field_pv]
         locs: [N1]